Jeddah Mecca Region, Saudi Arabia Travel Guide

 Ancient Al-Balad structures stand respectfully near contemporary high-rises.

-Wander through markets that traded for centuries, then dine at a cutting-edge restaurant with sea views, all within the same day.
+Wander through markets that traded for many centuries, then dine at a cutting-edge restaurant with sea views, all within the same day.

 This urban area is not just a destination; it represents an opportunity to observe and be part of a fascinating cultural evolution.